 Curtis Turner, PE - Design Manager | Curtis has over 35 years of experience and excels in providing a quality product, managing consultants and staff, along with agencies coordination through the course of planning, design, and construction.
-His recent experience on transit facilities and public works projects, including mobility hubs, bus transit centers, bus rapid transit, bus stop engineering, and light rail stations.
+His recent experience on

 ZEB project sites, incorporating lessons learned and providing design services during construction for SBMF-ZEB, will be beneficial in providing a master plan the owner expects.